WERC-FM

-WERC-FM (105.5 FM) is a commercial radio station licensed to Hoover, Alabama, and serving Greater Birmingham.
-It is owned by iHeartMedia and simulcasts a talk radio format with sister station WERC 960 AM.
-The station's studios and offices are in Beacon Ridge Tower on First Avenue South in Birmingham, off Interstate 65.
+WERC-FM (105.5 FM) is a commercial radio station licensed to Hoover, Alabama, United States, and serving Greater Birmingham.
+It is owned by iHeartMedia and simulcasts a talk format with WERC 960 AM.
+The station's studios and offices are on First Avenue South in Birmingham, off Interstate 65.

-WERC-FM has an effective radiated power (ERP) of 29,500 watts.
-Its transmitter is atop Red Mountain, off Valley Avenue in Birmingham.
+WERC-FM's transmitter is sited atop Red Mountain, off Valley Avenue in Birmingham.
 WERC-FM broadcasts using HD Radio technology.
 Its digital subchannels carry urban gospel and urban adult contemporary formats, which in turn feed two FM translators.

 History

 Today's WERC-FM is the successor of two Birmingham-area FM stations, WWIV and WENN-FM.